-This website provides comprehensive descriptions of each principle, guideline, and checkpoint.
-In addition, there are specific sections on UDL and the curriculum, UDL and expert learners, as well as UDL and assistive technology.
+This recently created website provides comprehensive descriptions of each principle, guideline, and checkpoint.
 It also has a link library to research evidence supporting each UDL principle.

 IRIS | UDL : Creating a Learning Environment that Challenges and Engages All Students (Vanderbilt University)

 The IRIS Center’s online training module on UDL provides a sequential, step-by-step introduction to UDL, designed for preK-12 teachers, but with a specific section for adult learning.
 By contrasting UDL pedagogy with “traditional” pedagogy, this training module illuminates the ways that instructors at all levels can eliminate barriers to learning.

 This website provides specific resources for higher education professionals, including instructors, to help increase accessibility.
 It highlights higher education-specific practices and resources, including specific examples from classrooms, in order to help colleges and universities provide the benefits of UDL to their students.